haslamdb/RSV-microbiome-2025/README.md

 - Python 3.12 or higher
 - Git (with Git LFS for tracking large files)
 - Conda or Mamba (recommended for environment management)
+- For raw data analysis:
+  - MetaPhlAn v4.0+
+  - Kraken2 and Bracken
+  - Sylph

 ### Installation